mchozhang/SinsOnTwitter/README.md

 * CouchDB is used in our assignment to store tweets after streamed from twitter.
 * Setup would be a three node cluster (running on one machine instance).
 * Each node is running on a docker CouchDB container.
-* One Master Node.
+* One Master Node (for configuration).
+Two other slave nodes.

-# CouchDB Setup Procedure
+# CouchDB Setup Procedure (going to be changed and modified for 3 instance cluster)

 This setup is for a one machine instance three node cluster.